 If you decide to cook your own meals, remember that many prices of food are marked up.
 Products are marked up as high as 100%.
 I have a feeling freshly caught fish is sold at a decent price.

-Many travellers try to buy pasta sauce here but accidentally buy ketchup.
+Many travelers try to buy pasta sauce here but accidentally buy ketchup.
 Don’t make that mistake.
 Salsa de pasta is spaghetti sauce and salsa de tomate is ketchup.

 The transportation costs for food from the mainland is the main reason for the markup.

 It’s better to bring your own non-perishable food if you have space in your luggage (e.g., pasta sauce, spaghetti, canned tuna, peanut butter, salad dressing).

 4. Galapagos Day Tour Costs